Soooo, whaaatttt is this? Could it be a bud??? I’m really not sure…

 Here is a pic of my hair now.
-It’s at that awkward loc stage.
+It’s at that awkward length.
 I hope it starts to bud and grow quickly!

 …for shea butter!
 I mean, I really don’t have too much to say, other than this stuff is FANTABULOUS!

 When I returned back to natural and started experimenting with products, I was told about Shea butter by a friend as well as reading and hearing about it on blogs.
 I’d bought a container of Cantu Shea Butter Leave in Repair Cream, which I used as a moisturizer.
 I liked it, but stopped using it because of some of the ingredients.
 I’d also made whipped Shea butter a couple of times, but didn’t like how that made my hair feel.

 Fast forward to this past week.
 I’d been doing more research after this last issue that I had with damage.
 I was looking for ways to protect my hair now that winter is upon us.
 Once again, I came across tons of info about Shea butter.
 I almost ignored it due to my past experiences.
 However, I decided to give it another chance, but this time instead of using it as a moisturizer, I’m using it as a sealer.
 Butters tend to be better sealers in cold weather because they are heavier.
 OMGosh!
 When I say that I was instantly in love, I mean it!
 I could tell the difference immediately in how my hair felt with the butter in comparison to sealing with oils.
 I can’t really explain it, but it felt different.